nekogd/react-utility-hooks/README.md

 ## useClickAway

-A hook that manages click outside of target elements./ We've all been there.
+A hook that manages click outside of target elements.
+We've all been there.

 ### Example usage